|The 6 American diplomats arriving in U.S. after CIA agent |

 There were some Hollywood deviations from what really happened in the mission, but the CIA, in fact, did create a completely fictional Hollywood movie project that fooled Iranians and saved hostages.
-Indeed, CIA disguise master Antonio Mendez did create a sci-fi movie plot to free captives in Tehran in 1979 and the movie "ARGO" accurately depicts how Tony and the CIA created a screenplay, printed business cards, and rented staff to occupy the nonexistent "Studio Six" in order to exfiltrate the American hostages successfully.
+Mendez was a CIA disguise master who did use a sci-fi movie plot to free captives in Tehran in 1979.
+The movie "ARGO" accurately depicts how Tony and the CIA created a screenplay, printed business cards, and rented staff to occupy the nonexistent "Studio Six" in order to exfiltrate the American hostages successfully.

-He is a true American hero who risked his life for the six American diplomatic personnel.
-I interviewed him further after the luncheon ended.
-At that time he was unaware of the possibility of a movie being produced about the Iranian mission.During the luncheon, he spoke in detail about the planning and execution of operation ARGO, and the CIA and CIS (Canadian Intelligence Service) cooperation and coordination involved in getting the six Americans out of Iran.
-The Canadian embassy hid them until Mendez and his fake "Studio Six Hollywood" movie team could arrive and exfiltrate them out.
-Operatives of the CIS risked their lives as well as they partook in the operation.
+He is a true American hero who risked his life to save the six American diplomatic personnel.
+He told us about the planning and execution of operation ARGO and the CIA and CSIS (Canadian Secret Intelligence Service) cooperation and coordination involved in getting the six Americans out of Iran.
+The Canadian embassy hid them until Mendez and his fake "Studio Six Hollywood" movie team arrived and exfiltrated them out.
+Operatives of the CSIS risked their lives as well as they partook in the operation.

-During the interview, Mendez told me that they spent weeks on deciding what type of "cover" they would use, and ultimately decided on a Hollywood movie project because most in the Middle East perceive Hollywood movie directors to be a bit nuts, but are intrigued by them.
-That's why Mendez decided to use the "Hollywood director/producer" role as a deep cover.
+Mendez told me that they spent weeks on deciding what type of "cover" they would use, and ultimately decided on a Hollywood movie project because most in the Middle East perceive Hollywood movie directors to be a bit nuts, but are intrigued by them.
+That's why Mendez decided to use the "Hollywood director/producer" role as his deep cover.

 Tony Mendez and his CIA team performed the secret operation almost perfectly while under the risk of instant death.
 To prepare and plan for the mission, he flew to Canada dozens of times and visited Hollywood studios with